danja/postcraft/danny.ayers.name/content-raw/entries/2025-01-02_fix-deploy.md

 I only tried running it after many hours implementing it in a Claude project.
 Then had a couple of hours manually tweaking to get it to (mostly) run.
 It's definitely interacting with Ollama for embeddings & chat, a SPARQL endpoint for persistence.
 I don't see the extracted concepts in the SPARQL store, but there's a JSON syntax bug mentioned in the trace, that might well be related.

+Last night I had a short session with Claude, aiming to document what we had so far.
+I've put the artifacts over here : https://github.com/danja/semem/tree/main/docs/description_2025-01-01.md It sounds marvellous, but how much is true?

+# Banebane

 I had a chat with ClaudioB yesterday morning, pointed him to my notes so far on #:semem.
 He asked me if I had a **live instance** he could play with.
 A very good question!
 Not for the first time I'll quote -

 ## Connolly's Bane